 I rarely use one standard without employing the other three.

-I’ve discovered that these four standards make to-do lists redundant.
+I’ve discovered these four standards make to-do lists redundant.
 As long as I’m living by the standards, what I’m actually doing is less important than my being.
 My current daily to-do list is the same simple items every single day: Eat well.
 Hydrate well.
 Exercise.
 Write.
 Keep it simple.
 Stay now.
 If I successfully accomplish those most important tasks, that’s what matters.
 On busy days, when I deal with a lot of other tasks, housework, or hours at work, I might complete a lot of productive activities, but if I haven’t addressed my own physical and emotional needs and written, I don’t feel good about the day and the way I spent it, because I didn’t keep my priorities straight.
 The next day, I try to refocus.

 Developing personal standards of integrity is not some kind of a silver bullet.
 It doesn’t mean I float through life, confident, beloved by all (!!!), and never making a mistake.
 (I can’t even write that last sentence without giggling.)
 Most of the time, I feel like a hot mess.
 I’m constantly second-guessing myself.
 I’m rarely lost, though.
 My integrity is a compass, a way to ground and a place to start.
 Let’s face it: life is messy.
 We are all fallible and flawed, which is to say we’re all beautifully human.